‘No-one I know…' 'Not In My Back Yard’ (a sociological variation of the NIMBY that usually refers to building projects)

 ’...only happens to those less well educated’

-Last week I attended a workshop on how domestic violence affects employees’ well-being and productivity, and by extension their employers and businesses.
+Last week I attended a workshop (facilitated by Changing Relations) on how domestic violence affects employees’ well-being and productivity, and by extension their employers and businesses.

 The beliefs listed above are common along with an understandable reluctance for businesses to pay attention to it.
 It’s uncomfortable and many feel it isn’t their place or within their skillset to deal with it in the workplace.